Updated on: Feb 24, 2024

 12. Silica Gel

-Silica gel can be found in many garden/nursery centers.
+Silica gel can be found in many garden/nursery centers, and there are even silica gels made specifically for flowers.
 It is a compound that absorbs moisture quickly.
 The flowers that you used silica gel tend to have their colors preserved better than with other methods.
 Most of these plants will dry within 36 to 48 hours, and silica gel can then be dried and reused for other flowers!

 Flower Preserving Tips: Later Maintenance